AubleLab/PIC_competition_ChIP_scripts/README.md

 Change line 7 in `map_RNA_Spombe.sh` to path pointing to the local sacCer3 hisat2 index file.
 After that run the script within folder containing folders with fastq.gz files - for each sample have a separate folder.
 BAM alignment files are created.

 ### 3. Count tables

+To create a count table with raw counts, use script `create_count_table.R`.
+In the script based on the location in your local settings, change path pointing to *S. cerevisiae* BAM files (line 7), and *S. cerevisiae* FASTA file (line 27).
+The final raw counts are also available here: *data/RNA_count_tables/countCerevisiae_genes_minusStranded.csv*.

+Normalized count table used for DTA analysis (only samples with thiouracil added) can be created with `count_table_for_DTA.R` script.
+The final count table is available here: */data/RNA_count_tables/countCerevisiae_genes_minusStranded__ThiouracilYESonly_pombeNormalized.csv*

+## Estimating synthesis rates